San Marcos Growers LogoSan Marcos Growers

 Crotalaria agatiflora is native to tropical eastern Africa from southern Ethiopia, Tanzania and Kenya.
 The name derives from the Latin word 'crotalus' (which originated from the Greek word 'krotalon') which means "rattle" or "castanet" for the seed pods which rattle in the wind when dry.
 This root word is also used for genus name Crotalus for rattlesnakes.
 The specific epithet comes from the flowers resemblance to a plant once called Agati grandiflora, that is now Sesbania grandiflora.
 Besides Canary Bird Bush, other common names include Bird Flower, Queensland Birdflower (so called in Australia where it is not native), Rattlebox or Rattlepod.
 We have grown this interesting and attractive plant off and on since 1983.
 We have seen Crotalaria retusa, a plant commonly called Rattleweed, being sold in California incorrectly listed as Crotalaria agatiflora.
 Crotalaria retusa is an annual or short-lived perennial plant from Australia that has become a troublesome weed in many parts of the world.
 It is a smaller plant than Crotalaria agatiflora with darker green foliage and smaller yellow flowers.

-The information about Crotalaria agatiflora displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+The information displayed on this page about Crotalaria agatiflora is based on the research we have conducted about it in our nursery library as well as from information provided by reliable online resources.
+We also include our own observations made about this plant as it grows in the nursery gardens and other gardens visited, as well how the crops of this plant have performed in the containers in our nursery field.
+We will also incorporate comments that we have received from others and welcome hearing from anyone with information about this plant, particularly if it includes cultural information that will aid others to better grow it.